 This will be a short, easily digestible post with key points, mistakes to make, things to do and not to do, as a worldschooling parent or family.
 If you’re wondering how to get started with worldschooling, read this first and have a think about how worldschooling works and if you could or should do it.

 Worldschooling How To Do It

 We’re not going to talk here about finding the money to travel with your kids, nor about the logistics of long-term travel.
 Those topics can be found in hundreds of other posts on this website.
-This blog post is purely about the education, facilitating your kids’ education through a worldschooling lifestyle.
+This blog post is purely about the education, facilitating your kids’ education through a worldschooling some call it world schooling, lifestyle.

 How Not To Worldschool

 As we travelled we did use some online educational resources and we did pack the homeschool workbooks.
 Honestly, we used them rarely.
 We were the most relaxed educators on the worldschooling circuit, I think.
 I had my doubts and wobbles, but it all came good.
 It can for you too.